Either you teach him or let life do the job. PART 1

 HAVING TOLERANCE FOR FAILURE AND PLAYING FAIR

 Sweet are the fruits of adversity.
 And while he continues to pursue his passion or live his life or study, the fear of failure is the biggest one to deal with and overcome.
 So, what if he is talented?
 So, what if he works hard?
 There is no guarantee that failure will not strike in some or the other form.
 And then what does one do?
 Withdraw?
 Shatter?
 Lose hope?
 Not try again?

 How do we raise a child who knows how to accept failure, not only accept but endure and bounce back?

 To answer this first ask yourself-

-Do you worry how you would confront others post your failure?
+- Do you worry about how you would confront others post your failure?

-Do you conceive it as a black spot which is going to stay with you forever?
+- Do you conceive it as a black spot that is going to stay with you forever?